 When will we find out if we are accepted?

-Participating organizations will be notified of acceptance by February 20, 2015.
+Participating organizations are notified of acceptance by the end of February.

 If we accept the retreat, what is our commitment?

 - Agree to respond promptly to three requests for written evaluative feedback via surveys on how effective the retreat was toward reaching your stated goals.
 These surveys will be sent after the retreat and twice in the following year at 6 and 12-month intervals.
 Impact stories will be requested, and are always welcome!

 - Agree to participate in Omega's publicity and funding efforts, which may include providing photos, quotes, and mission descriptions; adapting and disseminating press releases and/or social media posts; and talking with interested parties